Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2203 OS/3 # UNIX/1 @ Commands.md

 mkdir [-p] directory-list
 ```
 `directory-list:` the new folder path
-`-p` if any folders in the path are created, they will be created
+`-p` if any folders in the path are not created, they will be created
 note that on folder creation, the current execution path will not change

 Avoid the following characters when creating a name for a folder or a file